Beat 102 103

-Beat 102 103 is an independent regional radio station in Ireland licensed by the Broadcasting Commission of Ireland covering counties Waterford, Carlow, Kilkenny, Wexford and Tipperary in South East Ireland.
-It began broadcasting on 1 July 2003 from studios at The Broadcast Centre, Ardkeen, Waterford City (shared with Waterford station WLR FM), becoming the first station to operate under a regional licence.
+Beat 102 103 is an independent regional radio station in Ireland licensed by Coimisiún na Meán covering counties Waterford, Carlow, Kilkenny, Wexford and Tipperary in the south-east of the country.
+It began broadcasting on 1 July 2003 from studios at The Broadcast Centre, Ardkeen, Waterford (shared with Waterford station WLR FM), becoming the first station to operate under a regional licence.